-Part of the Malay state of Kedah until 1813, Satun wasn’t secured by Siam (the precursor to modern Thailand) until a treaty was signed with the British Empire nearly 100 years later.
-Alongside King Rama V, former Governor Phraya Phuminart Phakdi is credited with negotiating the deal that ensured the province -- and its now-lucrative islands -- didn’t end up as part of Malaysia.
+Part of the Malay state of Kedah until 1813, Satun wasn’t secured by Siam until a treaty was signed with the British Empire nearly 100 years later.
+Alongside King Rama V, former Governor Phraya Phuminart Phakdi is credited with negotiating the deal that ensured the province—and its now-lucrative islands—didn’t end up as part of Malaysia.